ceciliajonsson/L3-1DV610/modules/issue-log-text-checker.md

 ## TextFrequency
 1. Remove 'static' keyword from all funcitons.
+2. Add return text in mostUsedSymbols, mostUsedNumbers and mostUsedPronouns if no instances were found.

 ## TextInputValidator
 1. Change so that removeAdditionalSpaces, validateInput, validateLength are all private functions.